 Reports should be made as soon as possible after the alleged conduct occurs as a delay may impede the ability to collect evidence, conduct an investigation and/or to take appropriate remedial actions.
-MD Anderson workforce members and students should report the incident to the EEO department.

-Regulations at 713-745-6947, or MD Anderson's Title IX and Clery Act Coordinator at 713-745-6174 or sbrownlo@mdanderson.org.
+MD Anderson workforce members and students should report the incident to the Title IX Office/EEO and HR Regulations Department at 713-745-6947 or EEOGroup@mdanderson.org, or directly to MD Anderson's Title IX and Clery Act Coordinator/ Director of EEO and HR Regulations at 713-745-6174 or sbrownlo@mdanderson.org.